TryUnfurl

 Try It Now →

-Open Graph tags are HTML meta tags that control how your page looks when shared on social media, messaging apps, and link previews.
-They tell platforms like Facebook, LinkedIn, Slack, and Discord what title, description, and image to display.
+Open Graph tags are the HTML meta tags that control how your page looks when it's shared on social media, chat apps, and messaging platforms.
+They tell Facebook, LinkedIn, Slack, Discord, iMessage, and every other link-sharing surface what title, description, and image to show in the preview card.

--> Check your Open Graph tags now with TryUnfurl
+→ Check your Open Graph tags now on TryUnfurl

 What Are Open Graph Tags?

 Open Graph (OG) is a metadata protocol created by Facebook in 2010.
-It lets you define exactly how a page represents itself when shared — the title, description, image, and type.
+It lets you define exactly how a page represents itself when it's shared — the title, description, image, canonical URL, and content type.
+Those values drive the URL unfurl preview card that every platform renders.

-Today it's the universal standard for link previews.
-Nearly every major platform reads OG tags: Facebook, LinkedIn, Slack, Discord, WhatsApp, iMessage, Pinterest, and more.
+Today OG is the universal standard for link previews.
+Nearly every major platform reads Open Graph tags: Facebook, LinkedIn, Slack, Discord, WhatsApp, iMessage, Microsoft Teams, Telegram, Pinterest, and more.
+Twitter/X reads its own Twitter Card tags first but falls back to OG when those aren't set.

-OG tags live in the <head> section of your HTML and are invisible to regular visitors — but every platform crawler reads them.
+OG tags live in the <head> section of your HTML.
+They're invisible to regular visitors — but every platform crawler reads them.

 Core Open Graph Tags